 The architecture behind the MDM stack and configuration profiles (settings) in Windows 10 should be clear now, but what about the actual processing of the configuration settings.
 Let’s have a look into that in the next section.

 This is actually very simple process.
 The client receives the configuration settings via the SyncML document data push and the transferred OMA-URI maps to the corresponding CSP.
 The targeted CSPs are responsible for configuring the settings.
 For example, if the setting controls a registry value, the value will be set according to the definition in the policy.
 Following an example for the Policy CSP configuring the setting AllowDeviceNameInDiagnosticData, which controls the transmission of the device name to Windows Analytics (more regarding this setting in my article Windows Analytics onboarding with Intune).
 This setting results in a registry value AllowDeviceNameInTelemetry set to 1.

 If the policy changes on the MDM server, the updated policy is pushed down to the device and the setting is set to the new value or the old value is enforced.
 If a setting should be the default value again the setting must be configured to the default value again.
-Removing the assignment of the policy from the user or device does not revert the setting automatically to the default value.
+Removing the assignment of the policy from the user or device does not revert the setting automatically to the default value (see Update below on this!).
 If we compare this with GPOs, we would call this tattooing.
 The setting stays there until it is configured to a different value, even after removing the assignment of the policy.